The Rapa Nui Explorers Who Discovered Easter Island

 I overheard a tour guide mention this to her group on my second visit to Rano Kau.
-Hotu Matu'a, the legendary Polynesian chief credited with the discovery of Easter Island, had one highly distinguishing feature.
-He had red hair.
+Hotu Matu’a, the legendary Polynesian chief credited with the discovery of Easter Island, had one highly distinguishing feature.
+Although Polynesians are generally dark-haired, he had red hair.

 Supposedly, it then became the fashion among his followers to dye their (presumably not red) hair with reddish earth to emulate him.
-And that's why all of the moai are fitted with red stone pukao.
+And that’s why all of the moai, carved to represent elders in Rapa Nui society, were fitted with red stone pukao.

-Apparently there are myth tales across the Pacific whereby Polynesians settling new islands sometimes found a prior race already inhabiting its interior forests, and that this race was fair-skinned, and red-haired.
-Reddish hair is also associated with rulership and rank in Polynesian culture, although I don't know whether these two things are at all related.
-And of course, this snippet led to speculation that persist until this day over whether Hotu Matu'a was truly Polynesian (mainly in white nationalist circles).
+Later, I discovered that there are myth tales across the Pacific, in which Polynesians settling new islands sometimes found a prior race already inhabiting its interior forests, and that this race is invariably fair-skinned, and red-haired.
+It is also said that reddish hair is associated with rulership and rank in Polynesian culture, although I don’t know whether these two things are related.
+That didn’t stop others (mainly in white nationalist circles) from speculation over whether Hotu Matu’a was truly Polynesian by ethnicity.